-Risk rating
+Risk Rating

-In 2016, Fitch Ratings confirmed the local ratings of F1+ and AAA granted to Bancóldex for the short and long term respectively, with a stable perspective.
-On the other hand, BRC Standard & Poor's confir-BRC 1+ for the short term.
+In 2016, Fitch Ratings confirmed the local ratings of F1+ and AAA granted to Bancoldex for the short and long term respectively, with a stable perspective.
+On the other hand, BRC Standard & Poor's confirmed the AAA ratings for the long term and BRC 1+ for the short term.